So you’ve built the hardware! What now?

 ibm.imgfile containing the decoded disk image (either 1440kB or 720kB depending).

-I’m sorry to say that the programs are very badly documented — they’re
+I’m sorry to say that the client program is very badly documented — it’s

 moving too quickly for the documentation to keep up.
-They do all respond to
+It does respond to

---help.
-There are some common properties, described below.
+help depending on context.
+There are some common properties,

 Source and destination specifiers